DESIGN 2030 NOW

 Meet the global organising team

-Lead Design & Research at MediaLAB Amsterdam.
-Responsible for the development of the Design Method Toolkit and SCREAM! (an approach, app and platform for multidisciplinary design teams).
+Head of Programmes & Impact at the Digital Society School.
+Responsible for the development of the Design Method Toolkit.
 On a mission to fight 'Design Waste', by introducing a common language of design methods to the design field so that creatives can build upon each other's work and share intermediate-level knowledge to tackle the world's biggest challenges together.
 Marco co-founded the Global Goals Jam in 2016.

-Director of MediaLAB Amsterdam, a design lab within Amsterdam Creative Industries and part of the Amsterdam University of Applied Sciences.
-Responsible for Design Across Cultures.
-A collaboration with Cisco Systems and a programme for multidisciplinary, multicultural teams around the world, using the undeniable force of cultural differences and similarities as a design strategy to locally have impact on global issues.
+Head of Strategy & Organisation.
+Responsible for Design Across Cultures, a collaboration with Cisco Systems and a programme for multidisciplinary, multicultural teams around the world, using the undeniable force of cultural differences and similarities as a design strategy to locally have impact on global issues.
 Gijs co-founded the Global Goals Jam in 2016.

 Engagement Manager at the United Nations Development Programme.
 Responsible for organizing the Social Good Summit in conjunction with Mashable, 92Y and the United Nations Foundation, managing the +SocialGood partnership and UNDP's communication partnerships.
 Strong roots in journalism and detailed knowledge of current and international affairs.
 Has worked in some of the most politically volatile and dangerous areas of the globe.
 Boaz co-founded the Global Goals Jam in 2016.

-Works as interaction design researcher in the MediaLAB Amsterdam, interested in understanding how to use new methods into design research.
-Was part of last year’s Global Goals Jam as coach of one of the Amsterdam team’s coach.
-Has been collaborating on the design and playlist of methods that will be shared with the locations that will be joining this year’s Global Goals Jam.
+Design Producer at the Digital Society School, interested in understanding how to use new methods into design research.
+Has been collaborating on the design and playlist of methods that will be shared with the locations that will be joining this year’s Global Goals Jam and is also a coach for the teams in the local Amsterdam jam.

 Joined UNDP to work on Digital Good, the first interactive platform enabling people worldwide to fund local and global efforts to achieve the Sustainable Development Goals.
 She focuses on the engagement initiatives and creates avenues for youth to be part of the SDGs agenda.
 Her strong background in education helps strengthen the relationship with students in different academic institutions in order to engage them with SDGs and DigitalGood.
 Hana has worked previously on different human development projects.

 During the first ever edition of the Global Goals Jam, in September 2016, 17 locations and over 500 jammers created over 10.000 hours of direct (design) impact for the SDG's.
-Please find below some of the highlights of last year's events.
-Or visit the Storify page for an overview.
+In the second year we had more than 1200 participants in over 40 cities worldwide designing for sustainable impact.
+See here some of the highlights of last year's editions, including our presentation at the New York Social Good Summit.
+For more, visit the Storify page, see our Youtube channel or check Twitter.